catseye/Robin/doc/Design_Decisions.markdown

 defined as a macro is very inefficient, but of course the `small` module need not be implemented in Robin itself.)

+#### Should all programs be contained in some kind of header form?

+Decision: Yes.

+We want to be able to quickly identify what S-expressions are Robin programs, and what aren't, especially if we're using some of the same identifiers as other languages, like Scheme.
+Also, this is a good place to specify the version of Robin in use, and a good place to import required modules.

+An alternative idea was some kind of meta-format called "Parts":

+    (parts (import (robin 1 0) ...)

+But "Parts" would not establish the deep semantics of the language (reduction order, etc.)  And subsequent imports might rely (heavily) on those semantics.
+Meaning, imports would have to import fundamental semantics, and imports would depend on that being imported first, and, the result is just ugly.

+#### Should you have to import the core?

+Decision: Yes.

+This is actually a special case of a more general design decision,
+namely:

+#### Should modules be fine-grained?

+Decision: Yes.

+If modules are fine-grained, and only a few are truly required, the task of implementing (or porting) the language is much simpler.

+This applies as well to architectures that don't support all functions in all modules.
+For example, clockless systems won't have a way to retrieve the current time of day.  *But*, such systems would still be capable of manipulate date and time values.
+Therefore, those two sets of functions, though closely related, should not be bundled into the same module.

+It's true that it's annoying for the programmer to remember which module a function is in.
+For this reason, we can have "umbrella modules" which simply re-export all the functions in a large set of standard modules -- assuming there are no name conflicts amongst them.

+More philosophically: if something is part of the core semantics of the language (like error codes,) should it be put in a module?
+Largely I've been able to arrange things to avoid this issue.
+For example, if `head` fails, it raises an exception if the implementation supports exceptions, otherwise it just aborts execution.
+But, when when support for exceptions exists, if a raised exception is not caught, execution is aborted -- so the behaviour is compatible.
+However, there are potentially other instances of "semantics for this are in the core, but you have to import this module to get at thim" -- I've seen them in other languages, and when I remember or re-find an example of it, I'll add it here.

+#### Should importing be done in the header, or by a function?

+Decision: In the header.
+Chance of changing: non-zero.

+Importing modules in the header is a form of statically declaring the dependencies of a program; if one of the modules isn't available on some system, it can instantly say "no, I can't run this."

+If there was instead a function to import modules, such a system would need to statically analyze the program to see if dependencies are met (see Python's `setuptools`).
+When it can't figure that out exactly, which is inevitable, the program will break at some arbitrary point during execution.

+Also, importing via a function would require that the function to do the importing would be exported before everything else; in other words, `(robin (1 0) ...)` would need to export one function, `import`.
+This is slightly un-orthogonal.

+The downside of statically declaring the modules in the header is that you might want to write a program which is somewhat flexible: if a particular module is available, it will take advantage of it, but if not, it will fall back to something perhaps less optimal but still usable.
+You can't do that in the current regime.

+However, there may be better ways to think about this, and they go back to ideas I had about Robin when it was in my mind more like an operating system.
+The issue is often not the availability of a module but rather the availability of a resource; modules are, at best, definitions, rather than suppliers, of resources.
+But, I will have to think about this more.

 #### Should function names follow in the Lisp/Scheme tradition?

 Decision: No.